modelscope/evalscope/docs/en/user_guides/opencompass_backend.md

 ## 3. Model Inference Service
 OpenCompass evaluation backend uses a unified OpenAI API call for assessment, so we need to deploy the model.

-Here are three ways to deploy model services:
+Here are four ways to deploy model services:

 `````{tabs}
 ````{tab} ms-swift (Recommended)
 Use ms-swift to deploy model services.
-For more details, please refer to the: [ms-swift Deployment Guide](https://swift.readthedocs.io/en/latest/LLM/VLLM-inference-acceleration-and-deployment.html), which natively supports three deployment methods: pt, vllm, and lmdeploy.
+For more details, please refer to the: [ms-swift Deployment Guide](https://swift.readthedocs.io/en/latest/LLM/VLLM-inference-acceleration-and-deployment.html).

 **Install ms-swift**
 ```shell